Best Printer Paper For Fountain Pen

 Clairefontaine Triomphe

-If you want to have the same quality as the Rhodia but need thicker paper, then Clairefontaine is the right choice.
+If you want to achieve the same quality as Rhodia but need thicker paper, then Clairefontaine is the right choice.

-Smoothness is also the same with Rhodia.
+The Clairefontaine Triomphe’s smoothness is also the same as Rhodia’s.
 Clairefontaine and Rhodia are under the same manufacturing company so quality is out of the question.
 The thickness of the paper is 90g/m^2 which means it’s thicker than a regular copy paper.

 Color availability is the same with Rhodia, only in white.
 Feathering is non-existent even when used with flex pens.
 Bleed-through is not a problem with this paper so you have to calm your bleed-through worries.

-Show-though, on the other hand, is minimal in comparison to the other papers mention because of its thickness.
+Show-though, on the other hand, is minimal in comparison to the other papers mentioned because of its thickness.
 Its dry time is the same as Rhodia.
-Sizes are also the same ranging from pocket-sized pad to A4.
+Sizes are also the same, ranging from pocket-sized pads to A4.

-The only downside to this paper is the price.
-For a pad with 50 sheets, you have to shell out $9 for this paper.
+The only downside is the price.
+For a pad with 50 sheets, you need to shell out $9 for the Clairefontain paper.

 HP Laser Paper